Thomas Schie: Rally

-Following the 1999 STCC season Schie focused on his rally ambitions.
-After racing in national rallies and in the European Rally Championship the Norwegian made his World Rally Championship debut in 2002.
+Following the 1999 STCC season, Schie focused on his rally ambitions.
+After racing in national rallies and in the European Rally Championship, he made his World Rally Championship debut in 2002.
 He entered a Toyota Corolla WRC in the Swedish Rally.
-After running in the top fifty Schie had to retire from the rally following a broken transmission after special stage nine.
+After running in the top-fifty, Schie had to retire from the rally following a broken transmission after special stage nine.
 Schie won his first international rally in 2003.
 Schie won the Uno-X Saaremaa Rally near Kuressaare, Estonia.
 Schie beat Mats Jonsson among other international rally drivers.
-Thomas Schie won the Norwegian Rally Championship in 2004, 2005 and 2006.
+He won the Norwegian Rally Championship in 2004, 2005 and 2006.
 He won nine rallies to collect his three titles.
 Schie made his last WRC outing at the 2007 Rally Catalunya.
 He scored his best result in a WRC rally finishing twelfth.

 Current life

-Currently Schie is a manager at a workwear retailer and is a Formula One analyst for Viasat.
+Currently, Schie is a manager at a workwear retailer and is a Formula One analyst for Viasat.
 He is also still based in Oslo.